Non-Surgical Gum Treatments

 What is Non-surgical gum treatment?

 Non-surgical treatment usually takes a few sittings during which the dentist performs gum and bone care procedures.
 The patient’s condition during the whole procedure is closely monitored to make sure he/she is responding to the treatment.
 Most patients need the non-surgical treatment only.
 But in some extreme cases, surgery is required when non-surgical treatment fails to repair the tissues around the teeth.

 Different Kinds of Non-Surgical Gum Treatments:

 - Professional dental cleaning: During your regular visit to the dentist, he will remove the plaque and tartar from your mouth.
 When you do not clean your teeth properly, plaque can form on the teeth which will harden over time and can only be removed through professional dental cleaning.
 If this tartar infects your gums and causes gum troubles, we recommend a professional dental cleaning at least twice every year.

 - Scaling: Scaling is a cleaning process that removes the build-up of tartar.
 At Heritage Trace Dental we use ultrasonic scaling to make the process more effective and thorough.
 Ultrasonic scaling uses small ultrasonic vibrations with a continuous water flow to clean out the tartar completely.
 Ultrasonic scaling is more advanced than hand scaling and removes tartar more efficiently and quickly.
 It is also a safer process as it does not cause any damage to your teeth and gum.

-- Drugs: With scaling and root planning, your dentist may recommend antibiotic treatments to prevent the bacterial infection.
+- Drugs: With scaling and root planing, your dentist may recommend antibiotic treatments to prevent the bacterial infection.
 Antibiotic treatments are used with both surgical and non-surgical treatments.
 There are several over-the-counter antibiotics that are used to control plaque and different forms of gum disease.
-Your dentist may also do a full mouth disinfecting once root planning and scaling is done.
+Your dentist may also do a full mouth disinfecting once root planing and scaling is done.
 This helps to control the bacterial infection if your periodontal disease is in a very early stage.

 How to prevent periodontal diseases: